mythic-mods/mythic-mods.github.io/pages/mythic-skyrim/mythic-skyrim-requirements.md

 ## Disk Space

-Mythic Skyrim currently requires ~??GB of free disk space for modlist installation and another ~??GB for the initial downloaded archives.
+Mythic Skyrim currently requires ~??GB of free disk space for modlist installation (MO2 mods folder) and another ~??GB for the initial downloaded archives (MO2 downloads folder).

 {% include tip.html content="It is recommended to install Mythic Skyrim on an SSD." %}

-The initial installation process will be faster if the downloaded archives are also on an SSD.
+{% include tip.html content="The initial installation process will be faster if the downloaded archives are also on an SSD." %}

-They can be moved to a different drive afterwards as they are not necessary for gameplay, only for updating the list.
+{% include tip.html content="If you need to free up SSD space after installation, the downloaded archives can be moved to a different drive as they are not necessary for gameplay, only for updating the list." %}

+{% include warning.html content=
-If you delete them, you will have to redownload them if you want to update so it’s recommended to keep them.
+"If you delete the downloaded archives, you will have to redownload the mods when updating the modlist.
+For this reason, it is recommended to not delete the downloaded archives." %}

 ## Visual C++ Redistributable